Are your FMEAs early enough and robust enough to prevent the need for late-project fire-fighting?

 When changing design decisions to reduce risk of a specific failure, you may also increase cost, increase weight, reduce performance, increase scrap, or increase risk of other failures.
 In other words, to make decisions that truly optimize customer satisfaction, your design team needs visibility to the trade-offs that they are making.

 Image and video courtesy NASA's Goddard Space Flight Center.

 The Decision Map doesn’t just identify the decisions (the circles)… it also identifies how each decision impacts the requirements -- the customer interests.
 Those impacts are explicitly captured as Relations (the rectangles) between the Decisions.
-That makes it possible to compute the trade-offs between the competing customer interests.
+That makes it possible for our Success Assured® software, leveraging its Set-Based computational engine, to compute the trade-offs between the competing customer interests.
 With those trade-offs made visible in Trade-Off Charts, the engineers have a mechanism for concretely discussing those trade-offs with all the stakeholders.
 With that mechanism in place for better making those key trade-off decisions between the customer interests, you also have a concrete model that can visually demonstrate the impact that the potential failure modes need to have on the decision-making.
 The impacts of the failure modes on the customers and their customer interests can be explicitly computed such that the failure modes can be directly factored into the trade-off decision-making.